homestar92/ring-lardner-transcriptions/A One-Man Team.md

 “And that,” said the Coach, “is because the coaches of other teams have been afraid to take a chance.”

 “‘A defense to foil the Doane captain,” Harris read, “ ‘is extremely difficult of construction.
-If his running game is checked, he is still certain to get away with some of those long forward passes that worked so eilectively last Saturday.
+If his running game is checked, he is still certain to get away with some of those long forward passes that worked so effectively last Saturday.
 In one way or another, despite the best-laid plans of the wily Belden, Davis will gain ground, yards and yards of it.’”

 “They’re nothing if not chesty,” remarked the Coach.